Lost (TV series): Season 3

-In Season 3, the crash survivors learn more about the Others and their long history on the mysterious island, along with the fate of the Dharma Initiative.
-The leader of the Others, Benjamin Linus, is introduced as well and defections from both sides pave the way for conflict between the two.
-Time travel elements also begin to appear in the series, as Desmond is forced to turn the fail-safe key in the hatch to stop the electromagnetic event, and this sends his mind eight years to the past.
+In season 3, the crash survivors learn more about the Others and their long history on the mysterious island, along with the fate of the Dharma Initiative.
+The leader of the Others, Ben Linus, is introduced and defections from both sides pave the way for conflict between the two.
+Time travel elements also begin to appear in the series, as Desmond is forced to turn the fail-safe key in the hatch to stop the electromagnetic event, and this sends his mind eight years in the past.
 When he returns to the present, he is able to see the future.
 Kate and Sawyer escape the Others, while Jack stays after Ben promises that Jack will be able to leave the island in a submarine if he operates on Ben, who has cancer.
-Jack does, but the submarine is destroyed by John.
-Jack is left behind with Juliet, an Other, who also seeks to leave the island, while John joins the Others.
+Jack does, but the submarine is destroyed by Locke.
+Jack is left behind with Juliet, an Other, who also seeks to leave the island, while Locke joins the Others.
 A helicopter carrying Naomi crashes near the island.
-Naomi says her freighter, Kahana, is near and was sent by Penelope Widmore, Desmond's ex-girlfriend.
-Desmond has a vision in which Charlie will drown after shutting down a signal that prevents communication with the exterior world.
-His vision comes true, but Charlie speaks with Penelope, who says she does not know any Naomi.
-Before drowning, Charlie writes on his hand "Not Penny's Boat" so Desmond can read it.
+Naomi says her freighter, Kahana, is eighty miles offshore and was sent by Penny, Desmond's ex-girlfriend.
+Desmond has a vision in which Charlie will drown after shutting down a signal that prevents communication with the outside world.
+His vision comes true, but Charlie speaks with Penny, who says she does not know Naomi.
+Before drowning, Charlie writes "Not Penny's boat" on his hand so that Desmond can warn the other survivors.
 Meanwhile, the survivors make contact with a rescue team aboard the freighter.
-In the season's finale, apparent flashbacks show a depressed Jack going to an unknown person's funeral.
-In the final scene, these are revealed to be "flash forwards", and Kate and Jack are revealed to have escaped the island.
-Jack, however, is desperate to go back.
+In the season finale, apparent flashbacks show a depressed Jack going to an unknown person's funeral.
+In the final scene, these are revealed to be "flashforwards", and Kate and Jack are revealed to have escaped the island, but Jack believes that they "have to go back".